jefftranter/6502/LogicAnalyzer/README.md

 microcontrollers without changes as it uses direct access to the GPIO registers.
 It uses the Teensyduino add-on to the Arduino IDE.

-On processors other than the 6502/65C02, disassembly is incomplete as there is no easy way to distinguish an instruction fetch from any other read cycle.
+On processors other than the 6502/65C02 and Z80, disassembly is incomplete as there is no easy way to distinguish an instruction fetch from any other read cycle.